jsdw/jsdw.github.io/content/posts/rust-asyncawait-preview/index.md

 }
 ```

 This time, we loop over some bytes we want to output, and send each one to `stdout` using `write_all_async`.
-We could certainly improve the buffering here by writing more bytes at a time.
+We could probably improve the performance here by writing more bytes at a time.
 We need to remember to `flush_async` at the end to ensure bytes have been written out completely.

 If you already have a `Sink`, you get a new `send_async` method on it, which makes it easy to send things into it without the messy ownership transferring stuff you have to do with `send`.
 In this example I forward bytes from a Stream to a Sink: